 Building the castle

 To fortify his position, in 1140 the Archbishop Arnold I of Merxheim (EB 1137-1151) gave order to build a castle on the Drachenfels.
 But his men plundered in the surrounding villages, destroying fields and vineyards.
-Many of those were owned by the St. Cassius-Stift in Bonn, so its abbot Gerhard of Are insisted that the archbishop transferred the castle to him.
-But only when the archbishop himself got in trouble, he gave in: In 1149, the St. Cassius-Stiftung became new owner of Castle Drachenfels.
+Many of them belonged to the St. Cassius-Stift in Bonn.
+Consequently, abbot Gerhard of Are wanted to purchase the castle.
+But only when the archbishop himself got in trouble, he gave in.
+In 1149, the St. Cassius-Stiftung became new owner of Castle Drachenfels.

 In 1167, Drachenfels Castle was finished.
 It was a hilltop castle, well protected by its location and bretèches with machicolations.
 Attackers could hardly bring up heavy siege equipment; they were also exposed to fire arrows and stones.

 The St. Cassius-Stift charged ministeriales to run their castle.
-These group of people were unfree nobles, they appeared in Barbarossa’s time, took over administrative tasks and also held military responsibilities.
+These people were unfree nobles who took on administrative tasks and also held military responsibilities.
 On the Drachenfels we meet a man called Godart, his name addition “of Drachenfels” meant that he worked on Drachenfels castle, not that he owned it.
 But this arrangement turned out expensive, so around 1200, the St. Cassius Stift granted the castle as fiefdom to their ministeriales, receiving a part of the income in return.
-Around 1225, the first burgrave Heinrich of Drachenfels is mentioned in historical sources.
-Burgrave sound similar to landgrave, but while a landgrave was a member of the high nobility, a burgrave belonged to the lower nobility.
+Around 1225, the first burgrave Heinrich of Drachenfels appeared in historical sources.
+Burgrave sounds similar to landgrave, yet a landgrave was a member of the high nobility, a burgrave was not.

 Stones from the Drachenfels for the cathedral in Cologne

 The burgraves of Drachenfels lived through heights and depths.
 In 1248, Archbishop Konrad von Hochstaden had laid the foundation stone for the new Gothic cathedral in Cologne.
-A good time for the burgraves of Drachenfels began.
-The trachyte of the Drachenfels was the perfect stone, and in 1273, the burgrave and the Cologne Cathedral chapter signed a treaty on quarrying trachyte from the Drachenfels for the cathedral – an enormous project that quickly brought the burgraves a considerable fortune.
+A good time for the burgraves of Drachenfels began, because the Drachenfels trachyte was the perfect stone.
+It didn’t get long to get into business, and soon the burgraves became wealthy men.

-15 years later, they were involved in the regional war of the Limburg Succession between the Archbishop Siegfried II of Cologne and Duke John I of Brabant, and suffered a terrible defeat in 1288 in the Battle of Worringen.
-The Archbishop himself and his allies, the burgraves of Drachenfels, Wolkenburg and the Count of Löwenburg, were taken prisoner by the Count of Berg and had to pledge loyalty to him.
+In terms of politics, however, difficult times begain.
+In the 1280s, the war of the Limburg Succession between the Archbishop Siegfried II of Cologne and Duke John I of Brabant raged and led to the bloody battle of Worringen 1288.
+The Archbishop and his allies, among them the burgraves of Drachenfels, Wolkenburg and the Count of Löwenburg, suffered a terrible defeat.
+The burgraves were taken prisoner by the Count of Berg and had to pledge loyalty to him.
 The Archbishops’ supremacy in the Rhineland was gone, and so was their hold on the city of Cologne, and they never recovered.

 Godart of Drachenfels